TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/racket/index.md/index.md

 ## How to Implement the Solution

-Alright, let’s go ahead and dig into our implementation of Hello World in Racket:
+Alright, let's go ahead and dig into our implementation of Hello World in Racket:

 ```racket
 #lang racket/base